-I could spent the entire trip just visiting restaurants and gelato shops!
+I could have spent the entire trip just visiting restaurants and gelato shops!
 Luckily for my diet, we also did lots of walking and exploring.
 In fact, although I threw my diet out the window for our trip, I didn’t even gain a pound.
-The food is just so fresh and delicious.
+The food is just so fresh and delicious, and we got plenty of activity during the day.

-Here are the family friendly Italian cities we visited on the Amalfi Coast part of our trip to Italy.
+Here are the family-friendly Italian cities we visited on the Amalfi Coast portion of our trip to Italy.

 This post contains affiliate links.
-When you click a link and/or purchase through a link, we may receive a small commission that helps run this site.
+When you click a link and/or purchase through a link, we may receive a commission.
 All opinions are my own.

 Visiting The Amalfi Coast of Italy With Kids